 This article (the first in a four-part series) focuses on the design of a hypermedia type, by mapping a particular problem domain to hypermedia messages, as a basis for the API.
 1

 Scalatra is a lightweight but full-featured MVC framework with a lively community and having started as a port of Sinatra it has gained capabilities such as an Atmosphere integration and Akka support.
 2

 Restful Objects is a public specification of a hypermedia API for domain object models.
 40

 "Service Design Patterns" catalogs design patterns that cover the entire lifecycle of web services.
-This book is the latest addition to the Martin Fowler signature series which also contains a section on consumer driven contracts contributed by Ian Robinson.
-InfoQ talked to Rob Daigneau, the author of the book, regarding various topics related to the core idea behind "Service Design Patterns".
+InfoQ talked to Rob Daigneau regarding various topics related to the core idea behind the book.